 Preparing a list of questions before your appointment will help you make the most of your time with your doctor.
 List your questions from most important to least important.
 For penicillin allergy, some basic questions to ask your doctor include:

-In addition to the questions that you've prepared, don't hesitate to ask for clarification of anything you don't understand.
+In addition to the questions that you've prepared, don't hesitate to ask additional questions that may occur to you during your appointment.

 What to expect from your doctor